-The school has seven research centers operating under the umbrella of the L. William Seidman Research Institute.
+The school has eight research centers operating under the umbrella of the L. William Seidman Research Institute.
 These centers provide support for faculty research, give opportunities for advanced graduate students' involvement with faculty, and provide information and assistance to the business community on a wide variety of subjects:

-Arizona Real Estate Center

-Bank One Economic Outlook Center

-Center for Advanced Purchasing Studies

-Center for the Advancement of Small Business

-Center for Business Research
+Arizona Real Estate Center Bank One Economic Outlook Center Center for Advanced Purchasing Studies Center for the Advancement of Small Business Center for Advancing Business through Information Technology

-Center for Services Leadership

-Institute for Manufacturing Enterprise Systems
+Center for Business Research Center for Services Leadership Institute for Manufacturing Enterprise Systems